sillybytes/sillybytes/posts/legacy/2016/03/why-i-dislike-ides.md

 published: 2016-03-16
 ...

-Let's start by taking off of the discussion some important points:
+Let's start by taking off the discussion some important points:

 - Using an IDE and taking advantage of what it has to offer doesn't mean you're a bad programmer, and using a good text editor doesn't mean you're a good one.